 “Ovarian cancer is difficult to detect in its early stages, and there are no proven early detection methods.
 We are looking forward to testing Dr Elnitski’s novel approach using DNA methylation signatures,” said Dr Christina Annunziata from the NCI.

-Posted by GPD on February 6, 2016, With 1021 Reads Filed under Health.
+Posted by GPD on February 6, 2016, With 1023 Reads Filed under Health.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.